-Monstera plants can live and thrive in water, but they won’t grow as well as they do in soil.
-To grow in water, change water frequently, clean roots, fertilize, and provide ample light.
+Monstera plants can live and thrive in water, but they won’t grow as robustly as they do in soil.
+To cultivate them in water, it’s important to change the water frequently, clean the roots, provide fertilizer, and ensure ample light.

 Can Monsteras Live In Water Alone?